SaturnGD/voidfetch/README.md

 # voidfetch
-a simple WIP neofetch alternative made in C# by a very new programmer
+a neofetch alternative made by a very new programmer in Python